 Yader R. Lanuza is Assistant Professor in the Department of Sociology at the University of California, Santa Barbara and a Research Associate at the Broom Center for Demography.

-His research interests include race & ethnicity, (im)migration, education, family, culture, and punishment.
-Dr. Lanuza’s scholarship appears or is forthcoming in general as well as specialty peer-reviewed journals, including the American Sociological Review, Social Problems, Journal of Marriage and Family, International Migration Review, Social Science Research, Sociological Forum, Race and Social Problems, Sociological Perspectives, and Socius.
+His research interests include race & ethnicity, social class, (im)migration, education, family, culture, and punishment.
+Dr. Lanuza’s scholarship appears or is forthcoming in general as well as specialty peer-reviewed journals, including the American Sociological Review, Social Problems, Journal of Marriage and Family, International Migration Review, Social Science Research, Sociological Forum, Race and Social Problems, Sociological Perspectives, Journal of Cultural Economy, and Socius.

 During the 2019-2020 academic year, Dr. Lanuza was a National Academy of Education/Spencer Postdoctoral Fellow.
 In 2017, Dr. Lanuza was a finalist for Princeton University’s Society of Fellows program, and a finalist for the President’s Postdoctoral Fellowship Program at the University of Maryland.
 He is a former Ford Foundation Dissertation Fellow (2016), American Sociological Association Minority Fellow (2016), and was a runner-up for the Beth B. Hess Scholarship from the Society for the Study of Social Problems (2015).
 Recently, Dr. Lanuza received a Research Grant from the Spencer Foundation.